wrossmorrow/machtests/README.md

 ### `@timeout`

-Specify a test-specific timeout (in seconds), or `none` for no timeout.
-Run tests without a timeout with caution.
+Specify a test-specific timeout (in seconds), or `none` for no timeout. _Run tests without a timeout with caution, they could interrupt the entire testing system if they hang._

 ### `@notimeout`

-A shortcut for `@timeout none`.
-Run tests without a timeout with caution.
+A shortcut for `@timeout none`. _Run tests without a timeout with caution, they could interrupt the entire testing system if they hang._

 ### `@skip`

-Specification of when to run tests when _not_ running every time the tests code executes.
-By specifying a positive integer you specify how many cycles or runs are _skipped_; for example, `@skip 3` means that a particular test will run only every _fourth_ execution of the testing code.
-Specifying a positive decimal number less than one is interpreted as a probability; for example, `@skip 0.25` means that the test could run in any execution but will, in the long run, run in only 75% of executions.
+Specification of when to run tests when _not_ running every time `test.sh` executes.
+By specifying a positive integer you specify how many cycles or runs are _skipped_; for example, `@skip 3` means that a particular test will run only every _fourth_ execution of `test.sh`, as determined by the monotonic run index.
+Specifying a positive decimal number less than one is interpreted as a probability; for example, `@skip 0.25` means that the test could run in _any_ execution but will, in the long run, run in only 75% of executions.

 ### `@after`

 A list of (comma-separated) pre-requisites from the same test suite.
+This enables tests to be "staged" as in a Directed Acyclic Graph.
+For example, you might want a test to be skipped if a certain other test fails; that is, run only if a particular other test succeeded.

 ## Incorporating Your Changes

 ---